 But, could you imagine finding out your next door neighbor has a license to legally sell guns?
 If you live in New Jersey, it’s entirely possible.
 While NJ has some of the strictest weapons laws on record in the country, licensed arms dealers have every right to sell firearms anywhere in the state (almost) – including right out of their own living rooms – as long as they comply with two important guidelines:

 - The house has to be zoned for a home-based business

 - The dealer must possess the correct state and federal licenses (FLLs or federal firearms licenses)

-According to an article published in November 2015 on NJ.com, 368 people have FFL gun businesses in the state and at least 140 of those are operated out of residences.
-These home-based businesses can be small shops that handle “online transfers” of weapons and do background checks on would-be gun buyers to gun dealers who welcome countless interested buyers to their homes all the time.
+These home-based businesses can be small shops that handle “online transfers” of weapons and do background checks on would-be gun buyers or gun dealers who welcome countless interested buyers to their home.

 If you are convicted of breaking N.J.S.A.
-2C:39-5b (NJ handgun permit to carry law), you may face between five and 10 years in jail.
+2C:39-5b (NJ handgun permit to carry law), you may face between 5-10 years in jail.
 Don’t risk your future.

 If you are facing weapons charges or need legal advice, you should speak with an experienced attorney to help your case.
 With over 30 years in Criminal Defense law, John W. Tumety is known for his aggressive legal representation.
 Contact us today for a free consultation.